teejkingston/A_Kingston/README.md

 👋 Hi, I'm Atijeh Kingston,
-    but you can just call me Teej/Tj
+🤗 But you can just call me Teej/Tj

-💫 I kind of just fell into coding and found a love for it.

-🌱 I’m currently learning Python and Azure.
+🌈 Changing the world...
+💚 One code at a time.
+💻 Coding since i was knee high.
+📈 Practise makes perfect eh?

-⚡🤓 I'm a huge fan of all things Harry Potter.
+⚡🤓 I love all things sci-fi

-🗣️ I have been told I talk excessively.

-FUN FACT: For those who are in the know....I used to be a metrognome. #ifyouknowyouknow
+🙌 Spread LOVE not HATE